pineunity/apmec/doc/source/user/vnffg_usage_guide.rst

    +--------------------------------------+------+---------------------------+--------+--------------------------------------+--------------------------------------+

    apmec NANY-create --NANYD-name myNANYD --mea-mapping \
-      VNFD1:'91e32c20-6d1f-47a4-9ba7-08f5e5effe07',VNF2:'7168062e-9fa1-4203-8cb7-f5c99ff3ee1b' myNANY
+      MEAD1:'91e32c20-6d1f-47a4-9ba7-08f5e5effe07',VNF2:'7168062e-9fa1-4203-8cb7-f5c99ff3ee1b' myNANY

-Alternatively, if no mea-mapping is provided then Apmec VNFFG will attempt to search for VNF instances derived from the given VNFDs in the VNFFGD.
-If multiple VNF instances exist for a given VNFD, the VNF instance chosen to be used in the VNFFG is done at random.
+Alternatively, if no mea-mapping is provided then Apmec VNFFG will attempt to search for VNF instances derived from the given MEADs in the VNFFGD.
+If multiple VNF instances exist for a given MEAD, the VNF instance chosen to be used in the VNFFG is done at random.

 The symmetrical argument is used to indicate if reverse traffic should also